kaishen2018/mean/README.md

 # mean Introduction
-Demo project for node MEAN, in this project, we will show a simple demo to create a TODO list application using node MEAN framework.
+Demo project for node MEAN, in this project, we will show a simple demo to create a TODO list application using node MEAN framework. this could be backend sever for the TODO APP.

 ## Steps:
 ### Step 1: prepare install softwares